Lorepasca18/webdriver-execute-automation/README.md

 We also used other tools and technologies in my project, including:

-1.Cypress Test Runner,
+1.Cypress Test Runner
-2.Cucumber,
+2.Cucumber
-3.Mocha and Chai.
+3.Mocha and Chai